Superbition/Celestte-Docs/docs/using_voltis/validation.md

 }
 ```

-When validation is executed like in the example above, if all validation rules pass, your code will continue to execute, but if any rules fail validation then, your code will stop executing because a validation exception will be thrown and control will be given to Polyel, where an automatic response will be created for you.
+When validation is executed like in the example above, if all validation rules pass, your code will continue to execute, but if any rules fail validation then, your code will stop executing because a validation exception will be thrown and control will be given to Voltis, where an automatic response will be created for you.
 That automatic response will detect a normal browser based HTTP request and redirect back to the previous page, with the proper error messages stored in the session, allowing you to inject these errors to be displayed.
-But if a Ajax request was sent over, Polyel will just return a JSON response with the error messages and nothing will be placed into the session.
+But if a Ajax request was sent over, Voltis will just return a JSON response with the error messages and nothing will be placed into the session.

 From the example above, you can see the argument passed in is an array of request data names and their rules in a list array.
 The Validator expects the names from your forms or API requests and then a list all of the rules for each element of data.